opendesk/smartdesk/README.md

 This repo serves as a home for the specs Opendesk are developing in each area and a point for discussion and collaboration on their development.
 Each has a markdown document containing the spec and an issue as a starting point for discussion.
 Any additional resources, designs, code binaries etc can go in the `resources/*` folders.

-The plan is to use [issues](https://github.com/opendesk/smartdesk/issues) freely, a bit as you would forums posts for discussion, with the added advantage of rich linking to docs and code.

 **Projects**